microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Performance Troubleshooting Checklist

-Here is a list of things to check through when assessing performance issues.
+Here is a list of things to check when assessing performance issues.

 * Are you using OpenMP?
 OpenMP will parallelize some of the code for potential performance improvements.
 This is not recommended for running on single threads.
 * Have you enabled all [graph optimizations](graph-optimizations.md)?
-The official published packages do enable all by default, but when building from source, check that these are enabled in your build.
+The official published packages do enable all by default but when building from source, check that these are enabled in your build.
-* Have you searched through prior filed [Github issues](https://github.com/microsoft/onnxruntime/issues) to see if your problem has been discussed previously?
+* Have you searched through prior-filed [GitHub issues](https://github.com/microsoft/onnxruntime/issues) to see if your problem has been discussed previously?
 Please do this before filing new issues.
 * If using CUDA or TensorRT, do you have the right versions of the dependent libraries installed?

 ### I need help performance tuning for BERT models

-For BERT models, sometimes ONNX Runtime cannot apply the best optimization due to reasons such as framework version updates.
+For BERT models, sometimes ONNX Runtime cannot apply the best optimizations due to reasons such as framework version updates.
 We recommend trying out the [BERT optimization tool](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers), which reflects the latest changes in graph pattern matching and model conversions, and a set of [notebooks](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers/notebooks) to help get started.

 ### Why is the model graph not optimized even with graph_optimization_level set to ORT_ENABLE_ALL?

 The ONNX model from IR_VERSION 4 only treats initializers that appear in graph input as non-constant.
-This may fail some of the graph optimizations, like const folding, operator fusion and etc. Move initializers out of graph inputs if there is no need to override them, by either re-generating the model with latest exporter/converter or with the tool [remove_initializer_from_input.py](https://github.com/microsoft/onnxruntime/tree/master/tools/python/remove_initializer_from_input.py).
+This may prevent some of the graph optimizations like const folding, operator fusion etc. Move initializers out of graph inputs if there is no need to override them, by either re-generating the model with the latest exporter/converter or with the tool [remove_initializer_from_input.py](https://github.com/microsoft/onnxruntime/tree/master/tools/python/remove_initializer_from_input.py).

-### Why is my model running slower on GPU than CPU?
+### Why is my model running slower on GPU than on CPU?

 Depending on which execution provider you're using, it may not have full support for all the operators in your model.
 Fallback to CPU ops can cause hits in performance speed.
-Moreover even if an op is implemented by the CUDA execution provider, it may not necessarily assign/place the op to the CUDA EP due to performance reasons.
+Moreover, even if an op is implemented by the CUDA execution provider, it may not necessarily assign/place the op to the CUDA EP due to performance reasons.
 To see the placement decided by ORT, turn on verbose logging and look at the console output.

-### My converted Tensorflow model is slow - why?
+### My converted TensorFlow model is slow - why?

 NCHW and NHWC are two different memory layout for 4-D tensors.

 Most TensorFlow operations used by a CNN support both NHWC and NCHW data format.
-The Tensorflow team suggests that on GPU NCHW is faster but on CPU NHWC is sometimes faster in Tensorflow.
+The TensorFlow team suggests that on GPUs NCHW is faster but on CPUs NHWC is sometimes faster in TensorFlow.
 However, ONNX only supports NCHW.
-As a result, if the original model is in NHWC format, when the model is converted extra transposes may be added.
-The [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx) converter does remove many of these transposes, but if this doesn't help sufficiently, consider retraining the model using NCHW.
+As a result, if the original model is in NHWC format, extra transposes may be added when the model is converted.
+The [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx) converter does remove many of these transposes, but if this doesn't help sufficiently, consider retraining the model in the NCHW format.

 ### Mitigate high latency variance

 On some platforms, onnxruntime may exhibit high latency variance during inferencing.
 This is caused by the constant cost model that onnxruntime uses to parallelize tasks in the thread pool.
 For each task, the constant cost model will calculate a granularity for parallelization among threads, which stays constant to the end of the task execution.
 This approach can bring imbalanced load sometimes, causing high latency variance.
-To mitigate this, onnxruntime provides a dynamic cost model which could be enbabled by session option:
+To mitigate this, onnxruntime provides a dynamic cost model which can be enabled as a session option:

 ```python
 sess_options.add_session_config_entry('session.dynamic_block_base', '4')
 ```

-Whenever set with a positive value, onnxruntime thread pool will parallelize internal tasks with a decreasing granularity.
+Whenever set with a positive value, the onnxruntime thread pool will parallelize internal tasks with a decreasing granularity.
-Specifically, assume there is a function expected to run N number of times by the thread pool, with the dynamic cost model enabled, each thread in the pool will claim
+Specifically, assuming there is a function expected to run N number of times by the thread pool, with the dynamic cost model enabled, each thread in the pool will claim

 ```python
 residual_of_N / (dynamic_block_base * num_of_threads)
 ```

-Whenever it is ready to run.
+whenever it is ready to run.
 So over a period of time, threads in the pool are likely to be better load balanced, thereby lowering the latency variance.

-Due to the same reason, the dynamic cost model may also better the performance for cases when threads are more likely be preempted.
+Due to the same reason, the dynamic cost model may also improve the performance for cases when threads are more likely be preempted.
-Per our tests, by far the best configuration for dynamic_block_base is 4, which lowers the variance while keeping the performance as good.
+Per our tests, by far the best configuration for dynamic_block_base is 4, which lowers the variance while keeping good performance.